 - All of our neurology inpatients are cared for by attending faculty neurologists.
 This ensures close supervision and interaction of attending physicians and house staff and excellent bedside teaching.

-- Our residents spend significant time in ambulatory settings, which prepares them for life after residency.
+- Emphasis on ambulatory care and the office practice of neurology.
+Our residents spend significant time in ambulatory settings, which prepares them for life after residency.

-- Access to a well-equipped conference room.
+- A well-equipped conference room.

-- Cooper uses the EPIC electronic medical record system.
-We use web-based procedure logging, duty-hours documentation and evaluation.
+- EPIC electronic medical record system.

 - Web-based procedure logging, duty hours documentation and evaluation.